 What is Transaction Tracing¶

 Transaction tracing lets one trace code execution from beginning to end.
 It also enables Database Operations reporting.
-In case of SPM, transaction tracing can also cross applications, networks, and servers.
+In case of Sematext Monitoring, transaction tracing can also cross applications, networks, and servers.

 For example, you can trace code execution from a beginning of an HTTP request made to a web application through any calls this web application makes to relational, NoSQL, or any other databases or backend servers and services like Elasticsearch or Solr or Kafka, etc., all the way to the response the application returns to the original caller.